castorini/pyserini/docs/experiments-tct_colbert.md

 Query encoding will run on the CPU by default.
 To perform query encoding on the GPU, use the option `--device cuda:0`.

-Note that we have observed minor differences in MRR@10 depending on the source of the query representations (pre-computed vs. on-the-fly encoding on the CPU vs. on-the-fly encoding on the GPU).
-We have noticed differences in MRR@10 between Linux and macOS as well.
-However, the differences usually appear in the fifth digit after the decimal point, and do not appear to be a cause for concern from a replicability perspective.

 Dense retrieval with TCT-ColBERT, HNSW index:

 ```bash